edespino/cloudberry-site/docs/advanced-analytics/postgis.md

 # Geospatial Analytics

 [PostGIS](https://postgis.net/) extends the capabilities of the PostgreSQL by adding support for storing, indexing, and querying geospatial data.
-Cloudberry Database supports PostGIS for geospatial analytics.
+Apache Cloudberry supports PostGIS for geospatial analytics.

-This document introduces how to compile and build PostGIS for your Cloudberry Database cluster.
+This document introduces how to compile and build PostGIS for your Apache Cloudberry cluster.

-You can access the Cloudberry Database PostGIS project repo at [`cloudberrydb/postgis`](https://github.com/cloudberrydb/postgis).
-The PostGIS code in this repo is dedicated to Cloudberry Database.
+You can access the PostGIS for Apache Cloudberry project repo at [`cloudberry-contrib/postgis`](https://github.com/cloudberry-contrib/postgis).
+The PostGIS code in this repo is dedicated to Apache Cloudberry.
 The compilation and building method introduced in this document is based on the code of this repo.

-## Compile PostGIS for Cloudberry Database
+## Compile PostGIS for Apache Cloudberry

-Before installing PostGIS for Cloudberry Database, install the required dependencies and compile several components.
+Before installing PostGIS for Apache Cloudberry, install the required dependencies and compile several components.
 This process is currently supported only on CentOS, with plans to support Rocky Linux in the future.

-Before you get started, ensure that the Cloudberry Database is correctly installed on your machine.
-If it is not installed, see the [documentation](https://cloudberrydb.org/docs/) for installation instructions.
+Before you get started, ensure that the Apache Cloudberry is correctly installed on your machine.
+If it is not installed, see the [documentation](https://cloudberry.apache.org/docs/) for installation instructions.

 1. Install the pre-requested dependencies.